haydnhkim/next-pack/README.md

   turn on/off eslint execution.
 - `eslint.files` {Array<string>} (optional): default `['src', 'pages', 'components', 'server']`
   Configuration by using the [glob pattern](https://eslint.org/docs/user-guide/configuring#configuration-based-on-glob-patterns) for the files being watched.
+- `eslint.restartable` {string|Boolean} (optional): default `rs`
+  next-pack does not display duplicate eslint errors in the same file even if the file is changed.
+  Whilst fixing eslint errors, if you need to print out the entire eslint error, instead of stopping and restart next-pack, you can type `rs` with a carriage return, and eslint will restart your process.
+  (inspired by nodemon)

 ## Features